 But, hey, it’s not all bad news.
 There are cloth inserts on various panels for a classy touch, and that gear knob is chunky and rather satisfying.
 Even the 8.0-inch touchscreen is impressive.

 Infotainment: touchscreen, USB, nav and stereo in the Peugeot 3008

 Do you ever find yourself bored in a traffic jam?
-Then this is the car for you.
+Then the Peugeot 3008 is the car for you.
 The infotainment has an overwhelming array of menus and sub-menus and we guarantee that you will never find what you’re looking for in the first attempt.
 It’s either genius or massively frustrating, depending on your point of view.
 For example, some dashboard configurations are stored in the main vehicle settings menu, while the others are on a button on a stalk.
 Fun times.

 There’s other mad stuff, too.
 Like the optional Amplify button.
 This is your way of turning the car from mild-mannered Dr Jekyll to the ill-tempered beastly (but still worthy of a gentlemanly prefix) Mr Hyde.
 Or at least choosing between ‘Boost’ or ‘Relax’.
 Boost is basically sports mode, so the throttle and steering are sharpened up.
 And that’s not even the best bit.
 The cabin lights go red and a ‘high energy’ fragrance is squirted into the cabin to allow you to settle in and really enjoy your new mood.

 Other stuff includes Apple CarPlay and Android Auto smartphone mirroring.
 This allows you to use your smart phone’s sat-nav, as well as a limited selection of other apps, via the car's touchscreen.
 Alternatively, the 3008 comes with a built-in sat-nav if you go for Allure trim or above.
 Overall, the basic infotainment is fine but perhaps a bit laggy at times.